 We continue to add wall displays and items to our collection.
 Contributions of any amount towards this work are most welcome: donations can be made via committee members or via PayPal through the link below.

-The room is open by appointment; please contact us should you wish to visit, and we will be happy to arrange a mutually suitable time.
+The room is open by appointment; please contact us should you wish to visit, and we will be happy to arrange a suitable time.
+The room is also used for our regular lectures and other events.
 We also open for special occasions such as the Corrandulla Show and Heritage Week – check our website in advance for details.